sh-lee-prml/HierSpeechpp/README.md

 ## Limitation of our work
 - Slow training speed and Relatively large model size (Compared with VITS) --> Future work: Light-weight and Fast training pipeline
-- Could not generate realistic background sound --> Future work: adding audio generation part
+- Could not generate realistic background sound --> Future work: adding audio generation part by disentangling speech and sound.

 ## Reference
 ### Our Previous Works